akinous/Wikipedia-Network/README.md

 # Wikipedia-Network
-A python script that scrapes all links from a wikipedia article and creates a network out of them.
+## A python script that scrapes all links from a wikipedia article and creates a network out of the most similar ones.